article-image

 Step 2: Ultrasound scan

 A NIPT is performed in two parts, both of which are non-invasive.
 The first part involves an ultrasound scan, which is safe for you and your baby and doesn’t use radiation.
-This scan will confirm that you are at the 10-plus-week gestational mark.

 Step 3: Blood sample